 Non-Corrosive vs. Corrosive

 Non-ferrous metals tend to be non-corrosive whereas ferrous metals are prone to corrode.
 This proposes the important issue of longevity.
 All things naturally deteriorate but some things decompose faster than others.
-It would be wise to promote the healthiest machine by creating the frame out of non-ferrous metals to create longer lasting machines which would also reduce company preventative maintenance expenses.
+It would be wise to promote the healthiest machine by creating the frame out of non-ferrous metals to create longer-lasting machines which would also reduce company preventative maintenance expenses.
 There are other corrosion protection techniques like cathodic protection that can make it possible to use ferrous materials as the frame without worrying about corrosion and short longevity.
-Essentially, by adding what is called a sacrificial anodes made out of nonferrous materials such as copper or nickel you can transfer corrosion from the machine to the anode.
+Essentially, by adding what is called sacrificial anodes made out of nonferrous materials such as copper or nickel you can transfer corrosion from the machine to the anode.
 This is a popular method that allows machines made of steel like the CNC routers at DMS to live healthy lives free of the blight of corrosion.
 Both are equally good options depending on the specific demands of the machine.

 Machining Dense vs. Not Dense Materials

 When it comes to machining ferrous and non-ferrous metals, a CNC router’s ability to handle them is based on their density.
 Ferrous materials are made mostly of iron which means most of them are dense, like steel.
-Most heavy duty cutting is normally done at slow spindle speeds and high horsepower.
+Most heavy-duty cutting is normally done at slow spindle speeds and high horsepower.
 CNC routers typically act in the opposite direction where they cut at high spindle speeds at low horsepower, but with the proper heavy-duty components and coolants, they can be adapted to work with ferrous materials.
 Diversified Machine Systems (DMS) offers CNC routers ideal for high-speed machining and trimming of aluminum and other non-ferrous metals, as well as robust routers designed for working with ferrous materials.
-Our products address a wide variety of application from mold and pattern machining to honeycomb core as well as carbon fiber machining to hydroform trimming.
+Our products address a wide variety of applications from mold and pattern machining to honeycomb core as well as carbon fiber machining to hydroform trimming.